benbauer89/udacity/README.md

-# This project holds the several projects of the Machine Learning Nanodegree from udacity
+# Machine Learning Nanodegree from udacity